jtpoirier/proteomegenerator/README.md

 ### MaxQuant

 The "MaxQuant" section include variables for locations to inputs used in MaxQuant.
-MQ points to MaxQuantCmd.exe, which is provided in /MaxQuant/bin.
+The "MQ" variable points to MaxQuantCmd.exe, which is provided in "/MaxQuant/bin".
 The version of MaxQuant used is 1.6.2.3.
-You must use this version because the mqpar.xml generated alters between versions.
-License agreement for redistribution in located in /MaxQuant.
-DUMMY points to a dummy MaxQuant parameters file, which is provided in /MaxQuant.
+You must use this version because the MaxQuant parameters file generated alters between versions.
+License agreement for redistribution in located in "/MaxQuant".
+DUMMY points to a dummy MaxQuant parameters file, which is provided in "/MaxQuant".
 This file is used to generate the actual parameters file used in MaxQuant.
-RAW should be edited to point to the user-specified directory that contains all .raw files used for MaxQuant analysis.
+The "RAW" variable should be edited to point to the user-specified directory that contains all ".raw" files used for MaxQuant analysis.

 ## Running ProteomeGenerator